evandrosouza-developer/ps2-msxF4/README.md

 ## Hardware and Setup

 You will obviously need a STM32F401CCU6 or the newer one STM32F401CEU6 chip.
-I have used a chinese blue pill.
+I have designed a PCB considering the WeAct V3.0 black pill.
 The software was made considering 25.000Mhz oscillator crystal, to clock the STM32 microcontroller chip at 84MHz.
 The connections are:

 1) PS/2 Keyboard (J3- PS/2 Port) :
 - PS/2 power - Pin 1 - Connect to PS/2 mini-din 45322 pin 4;